Prolonged Sitting (Toilet Scrolling) and Hemorrhoids: The Connection

 Time Multiplier: The Longer Duration of Rectal Engorgement

 As mentioned above, gravity is the main perpetrator of hemorrhoids.
 When you sit on the toilet seat to complete a bowel movement, your rectum sits lower than the rest of your posterior.
-This position, in conjunction with straining and prolonged sitting, greatly increases your risk of contracting hemorrhoids.
+This position, in conjunction with straining and prolonged sitting, may increase your risk of developing hemorrhoids or worsening existing symptoms.
 Keep your turd time short and sweet!

 Toilet Tip #4 - Hemorrhoids can be treated in numerous ways.
 A medical professional may use rubber band ligation, sclerotherapy, infrared coagulation, and/or electrocoagulation to diffuse hemorrhoids and relieve their horrendous symptoms.